Finland in World War II: Continuation War

 In December 1941, the Finnish army took defensive positions.
-This led to a long period of relative calm in the front line, lasting until 1944.
+This led to a long period of relative calm on the front line, lasting until 1944.
 During this period, starting in 1941 but especially after the major German defeat in the Battle of Stalingrad, intermittent peace inquiries took place.
 These negotiations did not lead to any settlement.
-In September 1943, a few months after Stalingrad, Finland expressed its independence of Germany by not recognizing the puppet Italian Social Republic, proclaimed by the Germans in northern Italy.
+In September 1943, a few months after Stalingrad, Finland asserted its independence from Germany by refusing to recognize the puppet Italian Social Republic proclaimed by the Germans in northern Italy.

 On 16 March 1944, Roosevelt called for Finland to disassociate itself from Nazi Germany.

 On 9 June 1944, the Red Army launched a major strategic offensive against Finland, attaining vast numerical superiority and surprising the Finnish army.
-This attack pushed the Finnish forces approximately to the same positions they were holding at the end of the Winter War.
-Eventually, the Soviet offensive was fought to a standstill in the Battle of Tali–Ihantala, while still tens or hundreds of kilometres in front of the main Finnish line of fortifications, the Salpa Line.
-However, the war had exhausted Finnish resources and it was believed that the country would not be able to hold against another major attack.
+This attack pushed the Finnish forces back to approximately the same positions they held at the end of the Winter War.
+Eventually, the Soviet offensive was brought to a standstill in the Battle of Tali–Ihantala, while still tens or even hundreds of kilometres in front of the main Finnish line of fortifications, the Salpa Line.
+However, the war had exhausted Finnish resources, and it was believed that the country would not be able to hold against another major attack.

-The worsening situation in 1944 had led to Finnish president Risto Ryti giving Germany his personal guarantee that Finland would not negotiate peace with the Soviet Union for as long as he was the president.
+The worsening situation in 1944 led Finnish President Risto Ryti to give Germany his personal guarantee that Finland would not negotiate peace with the Soviet Union for as long as he remained president.
 In exchange, Germany delivered weapons to the Finns.
 After the Soviet offensive was halted, however, Ryti resigned.
 Due to the war, elections could not be held, and therefore the Parliament selected the Marshal of Finland Carl Gustaf Emil Mannerheim, the Finnish commander-in-chief, as president and charged him with negotiating a peace.

 The Finnish front had become a sideshow for the Soviet leadership, as they were in a race to reach Berlin before the Western Allies.
 This, and the heavy casualties inflicted on the Red Army by the Finns, led to the transfer of most troops from the Finnish front.
-On 4 September 1944, a ceasefire was agreed, and the Moscow Armistice between the Soviet Union and United Kingdom on one side and Finland on the other was signed on 19 September.
+On 4 September 1944, a ceasefire was agreed, and the Moscow Armistice between the Soviet Union and the United Kingdom on one side and Finland on the other was signed on 19 September.